 - not allowed to enter the human food chain

-To make these decisions, inspectors draw on their understanding of meat inspection techniques, food safety risks, good manufacturing practices and applicable legislative requirements.
+To make these decisions, trained inspectors draw on their understanding of meat inspection techniques, food safety risks, good manufacturing practices and applicable legislative requirements.

-Meat inspectors can consult the Office of the Chief Provincial Veterinarian if they require veterinary advice, or if there is any doubt whether a carcass is to be approved for human consumption or condemned.
+Meat inspectors can, if necessary, consult the Office of the Chief Provincial Veterinarian if they require veterinary advice or if there is doubt whether a carcass is to be approved for human consumption or condemned.
 If necessary, a carcass will be held pending consultation or laboratory analysis.
 Condemned carcasses are disposed of in accordance with the Disposal of Dead Animals Regulation.

 |Inspection period||Facilities operating||Inspections conducted||% Facilities inspected|

-|April to July||75||65||87%|
+|April to July||99||90||90.9|

-|August to November||75||74||99%|
+|August to November||106||99||93.4|

-|December to March||75||70||93%|
+|December to March||109||102||93.6|

-|Processing inspection completion rate for the 2017 to 2018 fiscal year||93%|
+|Processing inspection completion rate for the 2017 to 2018 fiscal year||92.6|

-The year is split into 3 inspection periods.
-The above table describes the number of licensed meat facilities operating during a particular inspection period and the number of processing inspections conducted.
+Table notes: Each fiscal year is split into 3 inspection periods.
+The table above describes the number of provincially-licensed meat facilities operating during a particular inspection period and the number of processing inspections conducted.

-The number of facilities receiving processing inspections ranged from 65 to 74 depending on the inspection period.
-There were 75 facilities in operation during each inspection period.
-Overall, 93% of all possible inspections were completed in 2017 to 2018.
-Out of 225 inspections, 16 inspections were not completed because the facility was not operating when the inspector arrived to conduct a random inspection.
-By comparison, the inspection completion rate was 96% for fiscal year 2016 to 2017 and 86% for 2015 to 2016.
+The number of processing inspection that were conducted at the facilities ranged from 90 to 102, depending on the inspection period (Table 1).
+Overall, 92.6 % of all possible inspections were completed in 2020/2021.
+Thirteen (13) out of a possible 291 inspections were not completed as a result of the facility not operating when meat and dairy inspection staff arrived to conduct random processing inspections.
+By comparison, the inspection completion rate was 90% for Fiscal Year 2018/19 and 91% for Fiscal Year 2019/20 (Figure 1).